duclos-cavalcanti/tum-msei-seminar/README.md

 ![image](.imgs/nas.png)

 #### Nas Timeline
-1. An RL problem: They framed as an interaction problem, as they do not know the transition will be among the search space and also they have differentiable rewards.
-This gives some reason to frame NAS as an RL problem and the usage of policy gradient.
+1. `RL`: They framed NAS as an interaction problem, as they do not know the transitions among the search space and also have differentiable rewards.
+This gives some reason to frame NAS as an RL problem with usage of policy gradient to fine tune the parameters.
 This was done in 1. and 2.

-2. Evolutionary: Done in 3.
+2. `Evolutionary`: Done in 3.
-3. Evolutionary: Done in 4.
+3. `Continuous relaxation of a discrete search / gradient based`. : Done in 4.

 ##### 1. Zoph and Lee (2017), used 8000 GPUs
 - Posed as a policy gradient/RL problem: (Not good)